The Afternoon Show (Australian TV series)

 The Afternoon Show is an Australian children's afternoon magazine television series that aired on the ABC from 16 February 1987 to 17 December 1993.
 It was the wrapper show for the afternoon children's programming block between 5:00 pm. to 6:00 p.m.

-Presented by James Valentine (1987–1990), Basia Bonkowski (1990), Stephanie Osfield (1991) and Michael Tunn (1991–1993), the show aired a selection of cartoons such as The Mysterious Cities of Gold, Inspector Gadget, Spartakus and the Sun Beneath the Sea, Count Duckula, Danger Mouse, Widget, Alvin and the Chipmunks, Roger Ramjet, The Ratties, Captain Planet and the Planeteers, Bananaman, The Trap Door, The Adventures of Tintin and Rocky and Bullwinkle as well as a variety of different comedy, drama, adventure, action and game shows including such International programmes as Grange Hill (plus a behind-the-scenes special of the series), Doctor Who, The Campbells, You Can't Do That on Television, all four original shows in the Degrassi trilogy (as well as the television movie School's Out), The Baby-Sitters Club, Dramarama, Return of the Antelope, Monkey, Danger Bay, Metal Mickey, Press Gang, Barriers, The New Adventures of Beans Baxter, Grim Tales, The Goodies, The Lion, the Witch and the Wardrobe, Your Mother Wouldn't Like It, Educating Marmalade and several British children's short lived adventure, drama and comedy shows and serials and Australian shows like Vidiot, Behind the News, Secret Valley, Pals, Big Square Eye, Earthwatch, Finders Keepers, c/o The Bartons (a show that only aired on ABC once in 1988 but still aired on the BBC in the UK) and a two-part special created for The Afternoon Show called Bodybeat.
+Presented by James Valentine (1987–1990), Basia Bonkowski (1990), Stephanie Osfield (1991) and Michael Tunn (1991–1993), the show aired a selection of cartoons such as The Mysterious Cities of Gold, Inspector Gadget, Spartakus and the Sun Beneath the Sea, Count Duckula, Danger Mouse, Widget, Alvin and the Chipmunks, Roger Ramjet, The Ratties, Captain Planet and the Planeteers, Bananaman, The Trap Door, The Adventures of Tintin and Rocky and Bullwinkle as well as a variety of different comedy, drama, adventure, action and game shows including such International programs as Grange Hill (plus a behind-the-scenes special of the series), Doctor Who, The Campbells, You Can't Do That on Television, all four original shows in the Degrassi trilogy (as well as the television movie School's Out), The Baby-Sitters Club, Dramarama, Return of the Antelope, Monkey, Milligan, Danger Bay, Metal Mickey, Press Gang, Barriers, The New Adventures of Beans Baxter, Grim Tales, The Goodies, The Lion, the Witch and the Wardrobe, Your Mother Wouldn't Like It, Educating Marmalade and several British children's short lived adventure, drama and comedy shows and serials and Australian shows like Vidiot, Behind the News, Secret Valley, Pals, Big Square Eye, Earthwatch, Finders Keepers, c/o The Bartons (a show that only aired on ABC once in 1988 but still aired on the BBC in the UK) and a two-part special created for The Afternoon Show called Bodybeat.
 The show sometimes air music videos in between gaps.